Stellar (group): 2011–2014: Formation, debut and line-up changes

 The formation of Stellar began as early as 2010, originally supposed to be a six-membered group with a former trainee from Japan, but Top Class Entertainment reported that member Kim Gayoung had signed an exclusive contract with the company and would be joining a five-member girl group.
 Gayoung had gained attention for her appearance on the Viewers' Tour episode of 1 Night 2 Days and had been cast in the drama series Poseidon alongside Top Class Entertainment operator and Shinhwa member Eric Mun.
 The series was set to air on the SBS network until production halted following the November 2010 Yeonpyeong bombardment incident.
 The roles were subsequently recast when production was greenlit by KBS a year later.
 Gayoung was later cast in the 2011 drama Spy Myung-wol along with Mun.

 The final debut line-up of Stellar was Gayoung, true rookie Jeon-yul, and ex-Honeydew members Lee-seul and JoA.
 The group officially debuted on August 28, 2011, with the release of the digital single "Rocket Girl".
 On January 26, 2012, it was announced that Lee-seul and JoA were leaving the group and would be replaced by Min-hee and Hyo-eun for their first comeback track "UFO".

 On July 11, 2013, Stellar released their third digital single "Study" which, and chart in the top 100 their first time.

 On February 12, 2014, Stellar released their first extended play Marionette.
-The group received criticism for their "stripping game" promotional material, which involved fans having to "like" posts on Stellar's official Facebook page to reveal photos of the members' body parts.
+The group received criticism for their "stripping game" promotion, which involved fans having to "like" posts on Stellar's official Facebook page to reveal photos of the members' body parts.
 The group received further criticism for their 19+ music video and performances of "Marionette".
 Despite the controversy, "Marionette" became their best selling single, peaking at number 35 and 34 on Gaon and Billboard K-Pop Hot 100 charts, respectively.

 On August 21, 2014, Stellar released the digital single "Mask".